rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 You can run `foo.jar` on JDK 7, 8 or 9 with:

-`$ java -jar foo.jar`
+`java -jar foo.jar`

-But different classes will be used in each run depending on the JDK version.
+Different classes will be used in each run depending on the JDK version.

 ### Creating a modular multi-release JAR file